Methodology and Acknowledgments

 Poverty estimates came from the Census Bureau's Small Area Income and Poverty Estimates (SAIPE) program.
 The program does not use direct counts or estimates from sample surveys, as these methods would not provide sufficient data for all counties.
 Instead, a model based on estimates of income or poverty from the Annual Social and Economic Supplement (ASEC) to the Current Population Survey (CPS) is used to develop estimates for all states and counties.

 Chronic Obstructive Pulmonary Disease, Cardiovascular Disease, Asthma and Diabetes.
-In 2016, the Behavioral Risk Factor Surveillance System (BRFSS) survey found that approximately 22.0 million (8.9 percent) of adults residing in the United States and 8.1 percent of children from 31 states reported currently having asthma.
-Among adults in the Unites States in 2016, 16.2 million (6.5 percent) had ever been diagnosed with chronic obstructive pulmonary disease (COPD), 21.4 million (8.7 percent) had ever been diagnosed with cardiovascular disease, and 26.6 million (10.8 percent) had ever been diagnosed with diabetes.
+In 2017, the Behavioral Risk Factor Surveillance System (BRFSS) survey found that approximately 22.5 million (9.2 percent) of adults residing in the United States and 7.9 percent of children from 27 states and Washington D.C. reported currently having asthma.
+Among adults in the United States in 2017, 16.3 million (6.6 percent) had ever been diagnosed with chronic obstructive pulmonary disease (COPD), 21.1 million (8.3 percent) had ever been diagnosed with cardiovascular disease, and 27.0 million (9.0 percent) had ever been diagnosed with diabetes.

 The prevalence estimate for pediatric asthma is calculated for those younger than 18 years.
-Local area prevalence of pediatric asthma is estimated by applying 2016 state prevalence rates, or if not available, the national rate from the BRFSS to pediatric county-level resident populations obtained from the U.S. Census Bureau website.
-Pediatric asthma data from the 2016 BRFSS were available for 31 states, from the 2015 BRFSS for three states and Washington D.C., from the 2014 BRFSS for five states, from the 2012 BRFSS for two states, from the 2011 BRFSS for one state, and national data were used for the eight states2 that had no data available.
+Local area prevalence of pediatric asthma is estimated by applying 2017 state prevalence rates, or, if not available, the national rate from the BRFSS to pediatric county-level resident populations obtained from the U.S. Census Bureau website.
+Pediatric asthma data from the 2017 BRFSS were available for 27 states and Washington D.C., from the 2016 BRFSS for four states, from the 2015 BRFSS for three states, from the 2014 BRFSS for five states, from the 2012 BRFSS for two states, from the 2011 BRFSS for one state, and national data were used for the eight states2 that had no data available.
 Data from earlier years were not used due to changes in the 2011 survey methodology.

 Additionally, a major limitation of the BRFSS is that the information collected represents self-reports of medically diagnosed conditions, which may underestimate disease prevalence since not all individuals with these conditions have been properly diagnosed.
 However, the BRFSS is the best available source for information on the magnitude of chronic disease at the state level.
 The conditions covered in the survey may vary considerably in the accuracy and completeness with which they are reported.